danwing/referee/draft-wing-settle-referee.md

 Most existing TLS communications require the server obtaining a certificate signed by a Certification Authority trusted by the client.
-Within a home network this is fraught with complications of both human factors and technical natures (e.g., local domain firewall, lack of domain name).
+Within a local domain network this is fraught with complications of both human factors and technical natures (e.g., local domain firewall, lack of domain name).

-This document describes a trust anchor system to authorize the legitimate servers on a local domain.
+This document describes a trust anchor system to authorize the legitimate servers on the local domain.
 The trust anchor host, called a Referee, helps clients identify and authenticate previously-enrolled servers within the local domain.
 The Referee system purposefully avoids Public Key Infrastructure using X.509 {{?PKIX=RFC5280}},